nikkomiu/blog/content/guides/golang-graphql-ent/08-resolver-testing.md

 Here, we are creating our method with a prefix of `Test` so Go will run this as a test method.
 When testing, we also need to pass a `*testing.T` struct into our func.
-The `*testing.T` is used to run sub-tests, setup testing environment, fail tests, etc. For now, we will just manually do our asssertions but later, we will refactor this to use an assertion library to reduce the amount of repetetive code.
+The `*testing.T` is used to run sub-tests, setup testing environment, fail tests, etc. For now, we will just manually do our assertions but later, we will refactor this to use an assertion library to reduce the amount of repetitive code.

-Within our test method, we set our expected value (`pong`), initialize our resolver with a `nil` `*ent.Client` since for this test we don't rely on ent to resolve this, then create a context that will be canceled when we're done with this test (as a `context.Context` is the first parameter of all of our resoulvers).
+Within our test method, we set our expected value (`pong`), initialize our resolver with a `nil` `*ent.Client` since for this test we don't rely on ent to resolve this, then create a context that will be canceled when we're done with this test (as a `context.Context` is the first parameter of all of our resolvers).
 Then, we call the resolver that we're trying to test.
 Finally, we assert that the values are matching what we're expecting.
 Since this resolver func is so simple, we only have one test case and don't have any error conditions to check.